iaincollins/ardent-collector/README.md

 The Ardent Collector saves data submitted to the Elite Dangerous Data Network.

-It contains details for over 100,000,000 star systems and millions of buy and sell orders for trade commodities traded in stations, ports and carriers throughout the galaxy.
+It contains details for over 100,000,000 star systems and over 10,000,000 trade orders for commodities traded in stations, ports and in fleet carriers throughout the galaxy.

-The Ardent Collector writes data it gathers to relational databases and periodically generates reports from the data (e.g. trade reports and summaries of commodity supply and demand).
+The Ardent Collector writes data it gathers to relational databases and generates reports from the data (e.g. summaries of commodity supply and demand and trade reports for different regions).

 The data collected can be accessed by the
 [Ardent API](https://github.com/iaincollins/ardent-api).